 The best thing about tree planting: it’s happening right now, and anyone can get involved and make an impact!
 Trees are the environment’s most effective and fierce defenders, and planting more of them is the best way to combat rising temperatures and habitat loss.
 Plant trees where they’re needed most and become a part of the climate fight!

 We hope that you enjoyed reading October’s not-so-spooky good news stories as much as we enjoyed featuring them!
 Remember, there is good in the world if you know where to look for it.
-And if you want to create your own good news, you can help us scare off climate change by planting trees in the spookiest forest in the world: Transylvania
+And if you want to create your own good news, you can help us scare off climate change by planting trees in places like spookiest forest in the world: Transylvania!

 We hope you have a fright-tastic Halloween!